On the spectrum of the periodic focusing Zakharov-Shabat operator: Properties of the spectrum in the semiclassical limit

 \section{Properties of the spectrum in the semiclassical limit}

-In this section we describe the Lax spectrum in the semiclassical limit.
-Before we do so, however, we discuss further rigorous bounds on the location of the Lax spectrum under fairly weak assumptions on the scattering potential.
+In this section we describe the Lax spectrum in the semiclassical limit for complex-valued potentials that do not depend on $\ep$ (see Section~\ref{s:examples}).
+Before we do so, however, we discuss further rigorous bounds on the location of the Lax spectrum under fairly weak assumptions on the potential.